Academic Calendar

 3 Credits Weekly (3-3-0)

-This course introduces the cell structure, physiology, and metabolism of microorganisms.
-Students investigate how microbes interact with their environment and with humans through examples of economically- and medically-important microbes.
-The ability to communicate this information to a non-scientific audience is developed through written work.
-Laboratory projects develop competency in key techniques common to microbiological research and diagnostic labs.
+Explore the cell structure, physiology, and metabolism of Bacteria, Archaea, and viruses.
+Investigate how these microbes interact with their environment and with humans through examples of economically- and medically-important microbes.
+Communicate information about microbes to both scientific and non-scientific audiences.
+In the lab, develop competency in key techniques common to microbiological research and diagnostic labs.

-Prerequisites: Minimum grades of C- in BIOL 207 and in any 100-level CHEM course.
+Prerequisites: Minimum grades of C- in BIOL 207 or BIOL 205, and in any 100-level CHEM course.

 BIOL 300